dotarj/Giddup/docs/command-model-components.md

 > [!IMPORTANT]
 > An event describes the fact that something has happened in the system.

+An event is processed by an event processor and contains all information required for event processing.
+For example, `OptionalReviewerAddedEvent` contains the ID of the optional reviewer, `WorkItemLinkedEvent` contains the ID of the work item and `PullRequestCompletedEvent` requires no extra information for event processing.

-:heavy_check_mark: DO use immutable records for events.
+:heavy_check_mark: DO use immutable records.

+:heavy_check_mark: DO implement a common (aggregate specific) interface.

+:heavy_check_mark: DO place the interface and implementations in application core (domain).

 :heavy_check_mark: DO use descriptive names using a noun, a past tense verb and the suffix `Event`.

-For example, `OptionalReviewerAddedEvent`.
+For example, `OptionalReviewerAddedEvent`, `WorkItemLinkedEvent` and `PullRequestCompletedEvent`.

-:heavy_check_mark: DO implement a common (aggregate specific) interface.

-For example `IPullRequestEvent`.

-:heavy_check_mark: DO place implementations in application core (domain).

-An event contains all information required for event processing.
-For example, `OptionalReviewerAddedEvent` contains the ID of the optional reviewer, `WorkItemLinkedEvent` contains the ID of the work item and `PullRequestCompletedEvent` requires no extra information for event processing.

 See [IPullRequestEvent.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestEvent.cs) for an example implementation.

 ## Errors

 > [!IMPORTANT]
 > An error describes the fact that the processing of a command failed due to the current state of the aggregate.

-An error is immutable and descriptively named using the suffix `Error`.
-Errors are defined in application core (domain), grouped by aggregate and implement a common (aggregate specific) interface, for example `IPullRequestError`.
+:heavy_check_mark: DO use immutable records.

+:heavy_check_mark: DO implement a common (aggregate specific) interface.

+:heavy_check_mark: DO place the interface and implementations in application core (domain).

+:heavy_check_mark: DO use descriptive names and the suffix `Error`.

+:x: DO NOT use exceptions for errors.

+For example, `InvalidBranchNameError`, `ReviewerNotFoundError` and `TargetBranchEqualsSourceBranchError`.

 See [IPullRequestError.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestError.cs) for an example implementation.